Setting up tokens

 3. @Tier3 - Minimum of 100,000 tokens

-You skip the “Maximum amount” option entirely, so the person who holds at least 100,000 tokens, gets all of the roles.
-It makes the server management of roles a lot easier, because channels that are locked to the first tier will be accessible by the higher tiered roles as well.
+You skip the maximum amount option entirely, so the person who holds at least 100,000 tokens, gets all of the roles.
+It makes the server management of roles a lot easier, because channels that are locked to the first tier will be accessible by the higher roles as well.

 Separated roles

 This approach, on the other hand, makes it so every person in your server can only have one of the tiers assigned to them at once.
-All you have to do is extend the example above and set a “Maximum amount” option:
+All you have to do is extend the example above and set the maximum amount option as well:

 1. @Tier1 - Minimum of 1,000 tokens, maximum of 10,000 tokens